nikbearbrown/Cancer-Biology-and-Therapeutics/Chapter 06: Tumor Suppressor Genes.md

 The study of tumor suppressor genes has revolutionized our understanding of cancer biology and continues to provide insights into cancer prevention, diagnosis, and treatment.
 These mutations occur in genes that control cell growth and cell death.
 The activation of protooncogenes and inactivation of tumor suppressor genes are mutational events that drive the multistep process of carcinogenesis.

----

-*This chapter was written based exclusively on authoritative sources from the NCBI Bookshelf database, ensuring accuracy and reliability of all presented information.*